 A Word About Resort Fees

 Almost every major Las Vegas hotel charges a resort fee.
 This daily fee is on top of your nightly room rate, and it covers many of the hotel’s amenities, including access to the pool area, fitness center, and business areas.
 Resort fees also generally cover room and resort-wide Wi-Fi service.

 Unfortunately, resort fees are non-negotiable and are billed whether you use any of these amenities or not.
 There are a few bigger hotels in Las Vegas that don’t charge resort fees.
 You can find a list of these in our article: 21 Las Vegas Hotels Without Resort Fees.

 Vegas Activities: Gaming, Shows & Attractions

 There’s plenty to do in Vegas, undoubtedly.
 But there are some things you can only do at certain places.
-For instance, while nearly all Vegas hotel casinos offer your typical games like slots, video poker, blackjack and craps, they don’t all offer sportsbook operations.
+For instance, while nearly all Vegas resort casinos offer your typical games like slots, video poker, blackjack, and craps, they don’t all offer sportsbook operations.

 Other important forms of entertainment around Vegas include shows, such as live performances, large production shows, comedy clubs, magic shows, etc.

 So, if you’re interested in one of the several Cirque du Soleil shows playing in town, you’ll need to check and see which hotel properties the show or shows you’re hoping to see are playing at.
 This is not to say that you can’t go to a show playing at a hotel other than your own, but it is convenient if one or more of the shows you want to see is playing either in your hotel or nearby.

 The same is true of attractions.
 Being close to the attractions you’re most interested in will save you from spending a lot of your vacation time trying to get where you want to go.